Credit Union of Texas mortgage review

 Positive customer reviews mention good in-person experiences at local branches.
 Customer complaints involving home loans mention poor service and mistakes, long wait times on the phone and problems getting issues resolved after moving away from a branch location.

 Pros and cons of Credit Union of Texas

-- Loan options for first-time homebuyers.
-Low down payment options and flexible credit scores can help new homebuyers qualify for financing.
+- First-time homebuyer programs.
+Low down-payment options and flexible credit scores can help new homebuyers qualify for financing.

 - Multiple payment methods.
 Pay your mortgage online, by mail or by phone for a fee.

 - Membership criteria.
 Credit Union of Texas membership is only available to eligible residents who live or work in the greater Dallas area.